‘Bachelor In Paradise’ 2017: Corinne Olympios Wants To Join On One Condition

 By now, fans of the reality television dating competition know about Corinne’s nanny, who was first introduced in the premiere episode of The Bachelor.
 Viewers got to see Raquel bring Corinne Olympios a bowl of sliced cucumbers in that particular episode.
 Not much is known about Raquel except that she does everything for Corinne.

 Olympios also implied that Raquel is someone she can depend on for everything – even if she moves out.
 Corinne has admitted that she can’t imagine herself raising a kid because she acknowledges how she isn’t prepared for that kind of responsibility.
-She might event call on Raquel to help her with such matter if it happens.
+She might even call on Raquel to help her with such a matter if it happens.

 Corinne also explained on The Ellen Show just who Raquel really is to her and how important she is to her life.
 Olympios also finds it offensive when people refer to Raquel as the cleaning lady or the housekeeper because that is just not what she is to her.